Chuck Kane Scholarship Golf Event raises more than $27,000

 The NEIU Foundation’s annual Chuck Kane Scholarship Golf Event attracted 113 golfers and raised $27,448 for student scholarships this year.

 The Chuck Kane Scholarship Golf Event, the University’s biggest annual fundraiser, is held in memory of former athletic director and golf coach Charles “Chuck” Kane.

-“The mission of this annual event is to support our students and to honor the memory of a beloved professor,” said Liesl Downey, executive director of the NEIU Foundation and Northeastern’s vice president for Institutional Advancement.
-“This is one of the NEIU Foundation’s most enduring events, and we are grateful to everyone who joins us in our efforts.”
+“The mission of this event is to support our students with scholarships and to honor the memory of a consummate professor,” said Liesl Downey, executive director of the NEIU Foundation and Northeastern’s vice president for Institutional Advancement.
+“It is one of the most symbolic efforts of the Foundation, and we are grateful to everyone who joins us in our efforts.”

 After Chuck Kane’s passing in 1972, his colleagues initiated the golf outing in his memory.
 Over time, the event has focused not only on sport and leisure, but has also emphasized the values of giving back by providing much-needed scholarships for deserving Northeastern Illinois University students.

-In total, seven scholarships are funded by the Chuck Kane Scholarship Golf Event, which has now raised more than $300,000 over just the past 11 years.
-With an endowment of $457,351, the fund has provided scholarships for more than 152 students.
-Seven more scholarships will be awarded before the end of this year.
+In total, seven scholarships are funded by the Chuck Kane Scholarship Golf Event, which has now raised more than $281,337 over just the past 10 years.
+With an endowment of $424,723, the scholarship has provided scholarships for more than 145 students.
+Fourteen more scholarships will be awarded before the end of this year.

 Top photo: Former Chicago Bulls great Bob Love walks the course.